MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Experiments

 \cite{bovetFlowStabilityDynamic2022} identified that the temporal resolutions $\tau_2=1\s$, $\tau_4=60\s$ and $\tau_8=24\h$ lead to robust sequences of partitions.
-Using the Hilbert distance, i.e., the $L_2$-norm on the 0- and 1-dimensional MCbiF Hilbert functions, we find these temporal resolutions to be representative for three distinct temporal regimes characterised by different degrees of non-hierarchy, as measured by $\bar c_0$ and $\bar c_1$ (Fig.~\ref{fig:wild_mice_summary}).
+Using the Hilbert distance (i.e., the $L_2$-norm on the 0- and 1-dimensional MCbiF Hilbert functions), we find these temporal resolutions to be representative of three distinct temporal regimes characterised by different degrees of non-hierarchy, as measured by $\bar c_0$ and $\bar c_1$ (Fig.~\ref{fig:wild_mice_summary}).
 In particular, high $\bar c_0$ indicates that mice tend to split off groups over time, and high $\bar c_1$ indicates that mice meet in overlapping subgroups but never jointly in one nest box.
 Note that $\theta_{\tau_2}$ has a strong non-hierarchical structure because the large-scale mice social clusters get disrupted in the transition to spring.
 In contrast, $\theta_{\tau_8}$ is more hierarchical as it captures the underlying stable social groups revealed by the higher temporal resolution.
-However, $\theta_{\tau_4}$ has the strongest hierarchy as indicated by a lower $\bar c_0$ and an absence of 1-conflicts ($\bar c_1=0$) and thus corresponds to a sweet spot in hierarchical organisation between the low and high temporal resolutions.
-Finally, the Hilbert distances also capture an increased time reversibility in the sequence $\theta_{\tau_8}$ due to the increased stability of social groupings over time, see Fig.~\ref{fig:wild_mice_flow_reversibility} in Appendix~\ref{appx:wild_mice}.
+Yet, $\theta_{\tau_4}$ has the strongest hierarchy as indicated by a lower $\bar c_0$ and an absence of 1-conflicts ($\bar c_1=0$) and thus corresponds to a sweet spot in hierarchical organisation between low and high temporal resolutions.
+These findings also underpin the optimised Sankey diagrams in Figure~\ref{fig:wild_mice_summary}a.
+While the Sankey diagram for $\theta_{\tau_4}$ can be drawn without any crossings, the optimal Sankey diagram for $\theta_{\tau_8}$ has a crossing from week 1 to week 2, which resembles the `hourglass' 1-conflict (Fig.~\ref{fig:sankey_conflicts}d).
+This is predicted by our MCbiF features: $\mathrm{HF}_1(1,2)=1$ for $\theta_{\tau_8}$ implying one crossing between the first and second layer of the Sankey diagram that cannot be undone, as per Corollary~\ref{cor:bound_crossingnumber_HF1}.